2-REC/hugo-myblog-theme/README.md

       * Added header in single page with optional title and description (similar working than main header 'single' type)
         TODO: detail more...

+* Footer
+  * Copyright
+    * If 'copyright' defined in site config
+    * Params 'copyrightOptions'
+      * 'copyrightLink': Allow copyright owner to be a link.
+If not defined: no link
+      * 'copyrightOwner': Owner of the copyright.
+If not defined: 'myname' param is used instead
+      * 'copyrightStartYear': Allow range for copyright period.
+If not defined: only current year
+      * Removed copyright image

 * Images
-  * Copyright
   * Field "copyright" to add a small label in bottom right of image mentioning the copyright
     * Header
     * Slider/carousel
     * Gallery: Per image or global
+  * Idem with field "caption", added at left of copyright (if any)